Legal system of Saudi Arabia: Commercial and contract law

 circumnavigate the more restrictive aspects of Shariah Law" have been established.

 For foreign investors, uncertainties around the content of commercial law, because of the Sharia aspect, constitutes a disincentive to invest in Saudi Arabia.
 As it is governed by Sharia, contract law is not codified.
 Within the general limitations of Sharia, it allows considerable freedom for the parties to agree contract terms.
 However, contracts involving speculation or the payment of interest are prohibited and are not enforceable.
 If a contract is breached, Saudi courts will only award compensation for proven direct damage.
 Claims for loss of profit or opportunity will not be allowed as these would constitute speculation, which is not permitted under Sharia.

 As of at least 2003, the non-sharia "Special Tribunals" or "Special Committees" hear "most commercial law cases" ranging from "breach of contract suits to trade mark infringement and labour disputes."
 The Tribunals enforce nizam (decrees) issued by the King.
 Specific modern aspects of commercial law, for example, commercial paper and securities, intellectual property, and corporate law are governed by modern regulations, and specialist government tribunals deal with related disputes.
 The government recently revised its intellectual property laws to meet World Trade Organization standards, as part of its admission to the WTO in 2004.
 Because of a lack of resources, when the new patent law went into effect in 2004, the Saudi Patent office had only registered 90 patents since 1989, with a backlog of 9,000 applications.
 It is believed the backlog has now been reduced.

 The Saudi government is also putting greater resources into combating unauthorized distribution of software, printed material, recordings and videos.
 However, illegally copied material is still widely available.
 Enforcement efforts have been supported by a fatwa, or religious ruling, that copyright infringement of software is forbidden under Islam.
 Saudi Arabia had been on the Special 301 Watchlist, the U.S.'s running log of countries considered to inadequately regulate or enforce intellectual property rights, but was removed in 2010.

 Saudi law recognizes only corporate or partnership entities established under Sharia or the Saudi Company Law of 1982.
 A contract with any other type of company will be void and the persons who made the contract in the company's name will be personally liable for it.
 Under Sharia, corporations can take a number of forms, but the most common in Saudi Arabia is Sharikat Modarabah where some partners contribute assets and others contribute expertise.
 In addition, the Company Law (which is based on Egyptian company law) identifies eight permissible forms of corporate entity including joint ventures, and limited liability partnerships.
+However, this law was superseded in 2016, and again in 2023 with the aim of stimulating small business growth by loosening some types of business restrictions.
+Among the key changes reflected in the most recent 2023 update, is that companies in the Kingdom with less than 49 employees and SR10 million ($2.66 million) in annual revenue are exempt from tax audits.